The Patent Litigation Law Review: France

 - the supply, placing on the market, use, importation, exportation, trans-shipment or possession for the aforementioned purposes of the product obtained directly by the process subject of the patent.

 Contributory infringement is also prohibited under French law.

-As regards pharmaceutical patents covering an active ingredient, the fact that a generic company obtains an MA for its generic product does not indicate imminent infringement for the purposes of obtaining a preliminary injunction.
-However, additional circumstances, for example arising from correspondence with regulatory authorities or advertising, may help prove imminent infringement.
+In respect of pharmaceutical patents covering an active ingredient, the fact that a generic company obtains an MA for its generic product does not indicate imminent infringement for the purposes of obtaining a preliminary injunction; however, additional circumstances (e.g., arising from correspondence with regulatory authorities or advertising) may help prove imminent infringement.
 The standard of proof is nevertheless quite high.

 Doctrine of equivalents

-In principle, a patent is a self-contained title where the sole purpose of claim construction is to understand the exact scope of the monopoly right granted under the patent, taking into account description and drawings, after examination or opposition procedures.
+In principle, a patent is a self-contained title where the sole purpose of claim construction is to understand the exact scope of the monopoly right granted under the patent, taking into account the description and drawings after examination or opposition procedures.

 File wrapper estoppel is not applied under French law, although a patentee's declarations before the relevant authorities, including patent offices, in foreign jurisdictions can be taken into consideration to assess the overall credibility of the patentee's assertions.

 Construction must be true to the claims and must not change the nature of the patent, but it must also not be too literal.
-Under the doctrine of equivalents, a party might be held liable for patent infringement even though the infringing device or process does not fall within the literal scope of the claims of a patent, but is nevertheless equivalent to the claimed invention.30 The doctrine considers that two means are equivalent if, despite being of a different shape, they perform the same function in view of the same result, provided the function exercised by the patented device or process is novel.
+Under the doctrine of equivalents, a party may be held liable for patent infringement even though the infringing device or process does not fall within the literal scope of the claims of a patent; however, it is nevertheless equivalent to the claimed invention.31 The doctrine considers that two means are equivalent if, despite being of a different shape, they perform the same function in view of the same result, provided the function exercised by the patented device or process is novel.

 ii Invalidity and other defences